JamesClonk/JamesClonk.github.io/content/posts/kubernetes-ingress-with-oauth2-proxy.md

 ## GitHub OAuth2

 All of the above so far enables us to expose our web applications via HTTPS routes to the internet. *"But what about security?
-I don't want my admin dashboard to be available for anyone!"*
+I don't want my admin dashboard to be available to anyone!"*

-No worries, that's where we're going to setup OAuth2 authentication/authorization for accessing those web applications.
+No worries, that's where we're going to setup OAuth2 authentication and authorization for accessing those web applications.
 The benefit for you of doing this on the Kubernetes cluster's ingress routing layer is that you do not need to write any specific code in your applications for dealing with logins or authentication of any kind.
 It's completely transparent to the web app itself.

-The most commonly used standard for the login / authentication procedure in web applications is to use [OAuth2](https://oauth.net/2/) with an external provider.
+The most commonly used standard for this procedure in web applications is to use [OAuth2](https://oauth.net/2/) with an external provider.
 Since we are nerdy developers of course we are going to be using GitHub as our OAuth2 provider. 🤓

 We need to create and setup a GitHub OAuth2 application for that, but this is again pretty straightforward and well documented here: https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app